 Does this Cheesy Hash Brown Meatloaf Pie freeze well?

-Printable Directions for Making Cheesy Hash Brown Meatloaf Pie
+Printable Recipe for Cheesy Hash Brown Meatloaf Pie

 - 3/4 lb. lean ground beef